shiningjustice/pokedex-client/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Notes for Phoebe

+Hello
+Start by checking out the iranta pub/priv routes.
+`$ code ~/projects/thinkful/projects/capstone2/iranta/`

+I added usercontext, and services for user, auth and token already.

 ## Set up
 Complete the following steps to start a new project (`NEW-PROJECT-NAME`):